Vietnam vows tough measures to avert anti-China unrest

 The trouble broke out on Tuesday in the south after nationalist rage boiled over during protests around the industrial parks near Ho Chi Minh City, formerly Saigon.

-Hundreds of Chinese and Taiwanese were forced to flee the country by plane or by bus into neighbouring Cambodia.
+Hundreds of Chinese and Taiwanese were forced to flee the country by plane or by bus into neighboring Cambodia.

 Tu said two Chinese nationals were killed and 140 people wounded in the unrest.